ebiggio/wc-bsale/README.md

 1. Download the plugin files.
 2. Upload the plugin files to the `/wp-content/plugins/` directory of your WordPress site, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Navigate to the "WooCommerce Bsale" settings page to configure the plugin according to your needs.
+4. Navigate to the "WooCommerce Bsale" settings page to configure the plugin.

 ## Configuration

 After installation, set the sandbox API key in the main settings page.
-After that, you can set up the stock synchronization settings in the stock settings page to enable the different triggers for stock updates.
-As more features are added, additional settings pages will be included to configure the plugin.
+Once your API key is set, you can enable different triggers for stock updates in the stock settings page.
+As more features are added, additional settings and settings pages will be included to configure the plugin.

 ## Support